akeley98/cckiss/README.md

     # 561 "include/mediocre.h"

-and we can just piggyback off them to know EXACTLY what headers a certain source file depends on.
+and we can just piggyback off them to know EXACTLY what headers a certain source file depends on (even with bizarre nested conditional includes controlled by preprocessor directives).
 So, this cckiss tool (which I've been dreaming of for years) turned out to be really simple to write: all I had to do was preprocess the file, grep out a list of header dependencies, and check for modifications in the listed files to know if a recompilation is needed.
 Stupid Simple, what was I waiting for?

 # Implementation